 U.S. PIRG's education program director

 In other words, most of the company's revenue comes directly from the pockets of students.
 Higher One said that a study it commissioned found that the average holder of the company's primary OneAccount paid less than $50 a year in transaction fees.

-student at Merced College, a California school that is reviewing its arrangement with Higher One, recently expressed his frustration to the Modesto Bee.
+Kyle Summerfield, a student at Merced College, a California school that is reviewing its arrangement with Higher One, recently expressed his frustration to the Modesto Bee.

-understand why any institution gets to force me to do business with anybody," he told the newspaper.
+"I don't understand why any institution gets to force me to do business with anybody," he told the newspaper.
 "But that's exactly what happened."

 'Fair, valuable, fully transparent'